-We strongly encourage students to participate in TFC student life, as much as possible.
-For graduate students living near Toccoa, this may include using the library on campus, attending regular College events, attending chapel services in person or online, visiting the bookstore or falls, and occasionally participating in sports activities.
-We want you to feel you are part of our College community even though your classes take place online.
+We strongly encourage students to participate in TFC student life as much as possible.
+For graduate students living near Toccoa, this may include using the library on campus, attending regular College events, attending chapel services in person or online, or visiting the bookstore or falls.
+Graduate students may also participate in clubs and sports, though they may not hold leadership positions.
+It is important to feel a part of the College community even though classes take place online.
+When participating in on campus activities students should be aware that they are subject to all TFC student conduct policies as enumerated throughout the Toccoa Falls College Student Handbook available on the TFC website.

-The following are some services that may be important to you as a graduate student.
-Be sure to reach out to us early if you have any concerns or questions so that we can make sure you get the help you need in a timely manner.
+The following are some services that may be important for TFC graduate students.
+We encourage students to reach out early with any concerns or questions in order to provide necessary help in a timely manner.